francabrera/ibmqx-user-guides/rst/full-user-guide/003-Multiple_Qubits_Gates_and_Entangled_States/001-Multiple_Qubits.rst

 To do interesting things that make use of those many configurations in the quantum world, we need gates that perform conditional logic between qubits.
-The conditional gate we have provided is the Controlled-NOT, or CNOT.
+The conditional gate we give in the Composer is the Controlled-NOT, or CNOT.
 It is represented by the element

 |                         |image1|